-Visitors to the western side of the preserve also have access to the paved parking area, restroom, picnic pavilion, and approximately 1/2 mile of boardwalk and trails.
-In addition, the west side offers a canoe and kayak launch into Popash Creek.
-Visitors who bring their own canoe or kayak can take a relaxing paddle down the quiet sheltered creek which leads out into the Caloosahatchee River.
-A parking fee is required on the west side.
+Visitors to the western side of the preserve, on the other hand, will also have access to the paved parking area, restroom, picnic pavilion, boardwalk and trails, as well as a canoe and kayak launch into Popash Creek.
+Visitors who bring their own canoe or kayak can take a pleasant sojourn into nature on the dappling waters of the creek which eventually leads to the Caloosahatchee River.
+Please note that a parking fee is required on the west side.
 Lee County Annual Parking Stickers are accepted at this location.

-On-leash dogs are allowed on the trails and the parking areas of both the East and West sides of Caloosahatchee Creeks Preserve.
+Don’t hesitate to bring Fido along!
+The preserve permits on-leash dogs on the trails and the parking areas of both the East and West sides of Caloosahatchee Creeks Preserve.

 Bird Watching, Canoe/Kayak Launch, Canoeing/Kayaking, Fishing, Geocaching, Hiking (Boardwalk), Hiking (Marked Trails), Jogging, Nature Study/Photography, On-leash Pet Walking, Picnic Area